MimiCAT: Mimic with Correspondence-Aware Cascade-Transformer for Category-Free 3D Pose Transfer: Conclusion

 {A\arabic{section}} {A\arabic{section}.\arabic{subsection}} {A\arabic{figure}} {A\arabic{table}} {A\arabic{equation}}

 \maketitlesupplementary

 This supplementary material provides additional technical details and presents further visualized results supporting the main paper.
 The content is organized as follows: First, the notations used throughout the paper is summarized in Section~\ref{sec.supp_notion}.
 Section~\ref{sec.supp_poseprior} describes the details of our pose prior model.
 Section~\ref{sec.supp_imp_details} presents further implementation details.
-Section~\ref{sec.supp_vis} includes additional qualitative visualizations.
+Section~\ref{sec.supp_vis} includes additional qualitative visualizations and a user study to strengthen our results.
 Finally, Section~\ref{sec.supp_limitaion} discusses the limitations of our method and outlines potential directions for future work.